catarina-mtpires/data-science/Fitbit/data overview.md

 Sense has an optical heart rate sensor that tracks the user's heart rate (how many times the heart beats in a minute) 24/7.

 Heart rate data extracted from Fitbit are in the <i>.json</i> format and contain:
-- timestamps with up to 5 seconds interval;
+- Timestamps with up to 5 seconds interval;
-- heart rate (in beats per minute, bmp).
+- Heart rate (in beats per minute, bmp).

 ### Resting Heart Rate

 Resting heart Rate is the number of times the heart beats per minute at rest.
 Typically, resting heart rate ranges from 60 to 100 bpm and it can be an important indicator of fitness level and overall cardiovascular health.

 Resting heart rate data extracted from Fitbit are in the <i>.json</i> format and contain:
-- date;
+- Date;
-- resting heart rate (1 value per day).
+- Resting heart rate (1 value per day).

 ### ECG Signals